nik312123/shepherd/README.md

 Which (if any) progressive web app feature(s) does your app support?

 * Adding app to home screen on mobile and desktops.
-* Push notifications for reminders.
+* Push notifications for reminders.(limited support for iOS and Safari)

 ## Mockup images